 Our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
-As of the date of this prospectus, we have borrowed \$135,000 under the promissory note with our sponsor to be used for a portion of the expenses of this offering.
-These loans are non-interest bearing, unsecured and are due at the earlier of December 31, 2021 and the closing of this offering.
-These loans will be repaid upon completion of this offering out of the \$1,805,843 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.
+As of July 30, 2020, we had not borrowed any amount under the promissory note with our sponsor to be used for a portion of the expenses of this offering.
+These loans are non-interest bearing, unsecured and are due at the earlier of December 31, 2020 and the closing of this offering.
+These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.